codingmanu/geojsonutils/README.md

-## Updated for Swift 4.2
+## Made in Swift 4.2
 Requires Xcode 10 and Swift 4.2.

 ## Installation
 Drop in the GeoJsonUtils folder to your Xcode project (make sure to enable "Copy items if needed" and "Create groups").

 ## Usage with Code
 Loading from data:
 ```swift
     let decodedData = try? decoder.decode(FeatureCollection.self, from: data)
     guard let featureCollection = decodedData else { return }